mmistakes/mm-github-pages-starter/_posts/2019-07-04-volume-renderer.md

 **Left Ear Test**
 ![L90(05)100(1)](https://user-images.githubusercontent.com/51087091/60770156-fca17b00-a0a5-11e9-89e0-3d612381d283.png)

-In this dataset, the program allowed to visualize the left temporal bone, determining it has a larger amount of air cells than the right temporal bone.
+In this dataset, the program allowed to determine that the left temporal bone had a larger amount of air cells than the right temporal bone.

 ### Link to Code Repository -> [<u>VIEW IN GITHUB</u>](https://github.com/socd06/DCMBoneVolRender)